whopio/whop-apps-template/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+Before starting your work, make sure you update to the latest version of NextJS.

 ## Getting started

 This template includes everything you need to get started building an app on Whop.
-It comes pre-installed with the [**Apps SDK**](https://apps.whop.com/sdk) which has all the tool you need to get building.
+It comes pre-installed with the [**Apps SDK**](https://dev.whop.com/sdk) which has all the tool you need to get building.
+It also comes preinstalled with [**Frosted UI**](https://github.com/whopio/frosted-ui/), our UI kit.

 To use this template, you will need to make sure the `.env.local` file is populated with the correct values, the SDK needs these to work.
-You can find more information about where to get all of these values [**here**](https://apps.whop.com/apps/environment#environment-variables)
+You can find more information about where to get all of these values [**here**](https://dev.whop.com/apps/environment#environment-variables)

-This is meant to be ran inside of Whop, to learn more about how to setup your app and test it locally, check out [**this guide**](https://apps.whop.com/apps/testing)
+This is meant to be ran inside of Whop, to learn more about how to setup your app and test it locally, check out [**this guide**](https://dev.whop.com/apps/testing)

 ---